Not-for-profit status fosters members-first mentality

 Becoming a member has its hurdles.

 Unlike banks, consumers cannot open an account at any credit union they choose.
-Keefe says consumers must meet certain fields of membership such as employee groups, associations, religious or fraternal affiliations, and residential areas.
+Many credit unions cater to specific geographic areas, employee groups, associations or religious or fraternal affiliations.

-However, Greg McBride, CFA, Bankrate.com chief senior financial analyst, says joining a credit union has gotten much easier.
+However, Greg McBride, CFA, Bankrate's senior financial analyst, says joining a credit union has gotten much easier.

 "Credit union fields of membership have been expanded in recent years," McBride says.
-"Increasingly, it's no longer a requirement to be an employee of one specific company, but there may be dozens that are eligible through the same credit union.
-Also, community credit unions are eligible to anyone who lives, works or worships in a particular community."
+"Increasingly, it's no longer a requirement to be an employee of 1 specific company, but there may be dozens that are eligible through the same credit union."